YannickMeyer1993/terraform/README.md

 into your ``main.tf`` file.

-Also on https://registry.terraform.io/providers/hashicorp/google/latest/docs, you cann finde the documentation for many resources.
+Also on https://registry.terraform.io/providers/hashicorp/google/latest/docs, you can find the documentation for many resources.

 ```
 terraform {